Go beyond Bible college. Get nine months of specialized preparation for the mission field.

 It is very possible to speak a new language without a distracting accent.
 An accent occurs when we speak a new language using our mother tongue sounds.
 The Spanish t, for example, is different from our English t.
 The key is to recognize the sound differences in the new language and begin speaking them exactly like the native speakers from day one.

 Social interactions are a learned behavior.
-Each people group has their own patterns of living, their own beliefs and values, and their own interpretations of events.
+Each people group has its own patterns of living, their own beliefs and values, and their own interpretations of events.
 This is their unique culture.
 In order to feel comfortable and in order to effectively communicate the Gospel, the missionary must learn it.
-AMT includes Cultural Anthropology, a class in which students learn a method to actively study cultures.
+Advanced Missionary Training includes Cultural Anthropology, a class in which students learn a method to actively study cultures.

 Learning a new language is a big hurdle for most American missionaries.
 The class in language acquisition gives a jump start for those heading to language school and a workable plan for those who will not have access to language school.
 In this class, the student uses the skills he acquired in Articulatory Phonetics to practice working with an actual foreign language.
 He learns a step-by-step method that he can use to learn any language in the world.
 In the first six to eight weeks on the field, the missionary masters the sounds of the language and can pronounce words and phrases like a native.
 With this base to build upon, he can proceed faster in vocabulary and grammar.

 There are thousands of languages with no language schools.
-AMT enables a missionary to learn a language without books, schools, or teachers.
+Advanced Missionary Training enables a missionary to learn a language without books, schools, or teachers.
 He is even prepared to learn an unwritten language.

 Did you read your Bible today?
 Billions of people didn’t.
 A very large portion of them had no chance to read a Bible because no Scripture exists in their language.
 We have a wonderful opportunity to change that.